DtriggL/laughing-waffle/server_app/README_API.txt

 //
 // Notes
 // -----
-// The crumbs returned are only partial crumbs that do not include user_id or
+// The crumbs returned are only partial crumbs that do not include creator_id or
 // text fields.
 //-------------------------------------------------------------------------------